 11. Green Leafy Vegetables

-There’s evidence that obtaining more fiber, electrolytes and antioxidants from veggies can help keep your appetite in check, prevent obesity, support muscle function and facilitate recovery from workouts.
+There’s evidence that obtaining more fiber, electrolytes and antioxidants from greens can help keep your appetite in check, prevent obesity, support muscle function and facilitate recovery from workouts.

 12. Matcha Green Tea

-Green tea isn’t just beneficial due to its antioxidant content; it’s also been shown to be a natural fat burning beverage, in part due to its caffeine.
+Green tea isn’t just beneficial due to its antioxidant content; it’s also been shown to help promote a normal body weight due to its caffeine.

 13. Kefir and Yogurt

-Studies show that fermented dairy products like unsweetened kefir and yogurt can serve as natural belly fat-burning foods since they are filling and provide important nutrients like protein, healthy fatty acids, potassium, calcium and magnesium.
+Studies show that fermented dairy products like unsweetened kefir and yogurt can serve as natural belly fat-burning foods since they are filling and provide important nutrients, like protein, healthy fatty acids, potassium, calcium and magnesium.

-Recent literature also suggests that yogurt is a food that facilitates the regulation of energy balance.
+Research also suggests that yogurt is a food that facilitates the regulation of energy balance.
 Studies in humans have shown that consumption of yogurt increases the circulating concentrations of several hormones that make you feel full.